2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 The general style rules for control structures are as follows:

 - There MUST be one space after the control structure keyword
-- There MUST NOT be a space after the opening parenthesis
+- There MUST be a space after the opening parenthesis
-- There MUST NOT be a space before the closing parenthesis
+- There MUST be a space before the closing parenthesis
 - There MUST be one space between the closing parenthesis and the opening brace
 - The structure body MUST be indented once